easypanel-io/website/docs/01-getting-started.md

 # Getting Started

-## Installation
+## Requirements

-1. Create a server in your prefered cloud (DigitalOcean, Linode, Hetzner, AWS, GCP, Azure, etc)
+Easypanel can run on any cloud provider.
+DigitalOcean, Linode, Hetzner, AWS, GCP, Azure, you name it.

-2. Make sure you have Docker installed on the server
+You will need a Linux server with Docker installed.
+Most providers have predefined images for Docker which will get you up-and-running faster.

-3. Run the following command
+## Installing Easpanel

 ```shell
 docker run --rm -it \